Does the Symonds Method Work?

 The program is based on principles of addiction therapy and behavior change…You are assigned an individual counselor who is certified as a tobacco treatment specialist.
 An internal medicine doctor oversees your care…the clinical treatment you receive addresses your individual needs and best prepares you for life after the program.

 That’s the point: what about life after the program?
-The 52% abstinence rate at one year is better than the usual results of smoking cessation treatment but it’s not exactly brilliant.
+The 52 per cent abstinence rate at one year is better than the usual results of smoking cessation treatment but it’s not exactly brilliant.

 If you’re a smoker, it doesn’t matter how you quit as long as you it, and obviously the sooner the better.
 You might go for something less intensive than the Mayo Clinic Residential Program such as the American Cancer Society Great American Smokeout, which aims to encourage smokers plan to quit on the third Thursday of November each year.
 They tell you quitting is hard, there’s the subtle emphasis on fear with the association of smoking and cancer and the treatments given prominence are nicotine and drugs.

 Isn’t it about time doctors and smoking cessation counsellors looked into nicotine- and drug-free smoking cessation?
-Do you need a ‘method’ at all?
 After you’ve smoked the last cigarette, if want to quit, you don’t smoke another one.
 Ever.
 That’s it.
 Easy – provided you understand what’s going on and have the right kind of support.

 Text © Gabriel Symonds